-Let’s bring out these major issues that almost every Indian millennial face:
+Let’s bring out these major issues that almost every Indian millennial faces:

-Air pollution is something you can’t avoid if you are living in any metro city of India.
+Air pollution is something you can’t avoid if you are living in any metro city in India.
 There is no comprehensive solution in sight and everybody is just waiting to get affected.

 For a distance of 6 Km, I used to spend more than half an hour driving to and from my office.
 To avoid further delay, I used to drive a mobike.
 My female colleagues used to spend more than 1.5 hours driving in a car for a distance of around 12 Km.